qlassiqa/qWorkflow/documentation/Documentation.md

 ```

 ####6. set_value(key, value, plistfile)
 Save values to a specified plist.
-If the plist file doesn't exist, it will be created in the workflow's data folder.
+If the plist file doesn't exist, it will be created in the workflow's data folder, and if the plistfile parameter is `missing value` or an empty string, a default "settings.plist" file will be created.

 If the first parameter is a record list then the second parameter becomes the plist file to save to.
 Or you could just ignore this and use the `set_values` method that takes only 2 parameters for this scenario (presented next).